fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Added Direct Mode support for Retina displays.
 - Addressed a reported issue where the E hotkey was not functioning.
-- Addressed a reported issue where the mouse side buttons couldn’t be assigned.
+- Addressed a reported issue where the mouse side buttons couldn't be assigned.

 ## Linux

-- Addressed a reported issue where the mouse side buttons couldn’t be assigned.
+- Addressed a reported issue where the mouse side buttons couldn't be assigned.

 Console Update Notes